Mark-Eis/snitch-sniffer/git-cribsheet.md

 ### (Possibly) re-inspect the working tree status
 `git status`

-## Step Seven: Switch back to the *main* branch and merge the changes
+## Step Eight: Switch back to the *main* branch and merge the changes
 `git checkout main`

 ### Confirm we're back in the *main* branch